Back to Top

 visual ink-editor with live preview

-I got around this theoretical boundary with inspiration from Bret Victor's guiding principle that creators need an immediate connection to what they create.
+I addressed this challenge with inspiration from Bret Victor's guiding principle that creators need an immediate connection to what they create.

 With live visual feedback, users can make incremental adjustments toward their desired ink style.